 It’s been almost eighteen months since I have visited Borough Market.
 I was long overdue a visit so I took my daughter on Friday.
-It’s the perfect place to spend time with a curious ten year old, with traders delighting in giving samples to an enthusiastic ten year old and answering her endless questions so thoroughly.
+It’s the perfect place to spend time with a curious ten-year-old, with traders delighting in giving samples to an enthusiastic ten-year-old and answering her endless questions so thoroughly.
 I marvelled at the range of subjects discussed in a day.
-She talked geography, history, maths, science and social studies all around the food.
+She talked about geography, history, maths, science and social studies all around the food.
 Where does it come from?
 How is grown, why is organic?
 What kind of cow’s milk makes the cheese?
 What is pasteurization?
 Why isn’t it in season?

 If I compare costs there is not question that it is seriously cheaper to make your own loaf.
 A 1.5kg bag of really good quality flour is about £1.60 pence and makes three really good size loaves, working out to be about 55p each.
 That’s £3.85 per week for superb bread.
 If you then compare that against a normal sliced brown loaf at £1.49 it’s a saving of £7 a week .. that saves £365 a year on bread.
 It’s really worth making your own sourdough – which means more money to spend on cheese